F0lak/dm_open_ref/ref/proc/json_decode.md

 Object literals like `{"a":1}` will be converted to associative lists such as `list("a"=1)`.
 Each item in the list is also decoded.
-Except in strict mode, non-string values are allowed as the \"keys\" in an associaitve list, even though that\'s not valid JSON, and strings used as keys can be left unquoted.
+Except in strict mode, non-string values are allowed as the "keys" in an associaitve list, even though that\'s not valid JSON, and strings used as keys can be left unquoted.
 BYOND doesn\'t care, as long as it can understand the formatted text it\'s given.
 The only exception is that a number isn\'t allowed to be an associative list key,